Skip to main content

 5. Set Profile to Modern or Restricted.

-6. Alternatively, if teh user selects the profile Custom, make sure that the following features are disabled:
+6. If you select the profile Custom, make sure that the following features are disabled:

 TLS_RSA_WITH_AES_128_GCM_SHA256